 A Service User obtains priority access to the Radio Access Network by using the Access Class Barring mechanism according to TS 36.331 [37] and TS 22.011 [67].
 This mechanism provides preferential access to UEs based on its assigned Access Class.
 If a Service User belongs to one of the special access-classes as defined in TS 22.011 [67], the UE has preferential access to the network compared to ordinary users in periods of congestion.

 MPS subscription allows users to receive priority services, if the network supports MPS.
 MPS subscription entitles a USIM with special Access Class(es).
-MPS subscription includes indication for support of EPS bearer priority service, IMS priority service and CS Fallback priority service support for the end user.
-Priority level regarding EPS bearer and IMS are also part of the MPS subscription information.
+MPS subscription includes indication for support of Priority EPS Bearer Service including MPS for DTS, IMS priority service, and CS Fallback priority service support for the end user.
+Priority level regarding Priority EPS Bearer Service including MPS for DTS, and IMS are also part of the MPS subscription information.
 The usage of priority level is defined in TS 23.203 [6] and TS 23.228 [52].

-Service Users is treated as On Demand MPS subscribers or not, based on regional/national regulatory requirements.
+An MPS Service User is treated as an On Demand MPS subscriber or not, based on regional/national regulatory requirements.
 On Demand service is based on Service User invocation/revocation explicitly and applied to the PDN connections for an APN.
 When not On Demand, MPS service does not require invocation, and provides priority treatment for all EPS bearers for a given Service User after attachment to the EPS network.

 NOTE 2: According to regional/national regulatory requirements and operator policy, On-Demand MPS Service Users can be assigned the highest priority.